 The instruction, "Do not make many immature guidelines, disproved money charges in court, and what looks like big boasts only," might be much better.
 It could have helped a lot of folks; not only the Americanised guru Yogananda.
-But he was not mature enough.
+But . . .

 From a Yogananda organisation, many troubles

 Yogananda was sent to the West to spread kriya yoga, presumably unadultered kriya yoga.
-Yet he changed it, gave many talks and sermons, lied in court and not in bed, got many books published - and ended up in a desert, withdrawing much from the organisation he had founded, sleeping little for years, and dying of a heart attack at fifty-nine.
+Yet he changed it, gave many talks and sermons, brought false and untrue money charges in court, got many books published - and withdrew much to a desert, away from the organisation he had founded, sleeping little for years, and dying of a heart attack at fifty-nine.
 He also wrote to India how he repented having started his organisation - Self-Realization Fellowship; it was like eating faeces, he found.

 We cannot all be like that, and all may not take to heart a lesson of so from his fare.
 The organisation took over by and by.
 Now see how SRF's later, long-time leader, Daya Mata belittled her guru: She